narze/second-brain/Kwik Productivity Course.md

 Day 7: Lens Management
 - Attention, Focus, Spotlight
 - Human can focus only 5-9 bits of information at a time (7±2)
-- (Dominant) Questions are magnets, it affects your performance
+- (Dominant) Questions are magn-ets, it affects your performance
   - "That's the best use of this moment?"
   - "Who do I need to be?"
   - "What if I have to hit 10-year goal within 6 months?"